 The new Portrait mode watch face utilizes depth data to create layered effects.
 Subjects in photos are brought to the front with the clock in the background behind the portrait depth layer.

 Apple's new Do Not Disturb feature is called Focus and works on the Apple Watch with watchOS 8.
 Rather than have a blanket Do Not Disturb button, users can configure multiple Focuses that allow specific notifications depending on the settings.

 It's easy to set up a Focus for work that allows a user to receive Slack notifications, then set up another for personal time that allows YouTube notifications.
 Users can add and customize Focuses from the Settings app on iPhone.

 The current Focus set on iPhone will sync to all devices the user has signed into, including the Apple Watch.
 Control which Focus is active via Control Center on the Apple Watch.

 watchOS 8 Compatibility

 Apple did not remove any devices from its compatibility list when it announced watchOS 8.
-All Apple Watches running watchOS 7 will be able to update automatically in the fall.
+All Apple Watches running watchOS 7 will be able to update.